jmillerv/go-dj/README.md

 The podcast type defaults to playing newest.
 If the oldest or random flags are passed, podcasts will play in those orders.
 An improvement on this would be to allow this to be set on a per podcast basis in the config.yml.

+#### Played Episodes

+go-dj implements a cache to check if a podcast episode has already been played.
+The cache defaults to a month and can be reset in the config.yml.

 ### Web Radio
 The `web_radio` file is able to take in a web radio address and play it through your go-dj.

 ## Feature Requests
-I've built this out for my purposes and released it to the public when I considered it feature complete.
-Suggestions are welcome for adding additional features and I will accept PRs that extend go-dj.
+I've built this out for my specific use case and released it to the public when I considered it feature complete.
+Suggestions are welcome for adding additional features.

+### Paid Development
 In addition, I will do paid development work on this project.
 Should you want a feature added, reach out at <insert_email>.
 Quotes start at $300 and the request must fall within the scope and vision of the project.